intel-analytics/ipex-llm-tutorial/ch_7_Finetune/README.md

 ## Chapter 7 Finetune

 As one of the advanced parameter-efficient fine-tuning(PEFT) techniques, QLoRA enables light-weight infusion of specialty knowledge into a large language model with minimal overhead.
 BigDL-LLM also supports finetuning LLMs(large language models) using QLora with 4bit optimizations on Intel GPUs.

 > **Note**
 >
-> Currently, only Hugging Face Transformers models are supported running QLoRA finetuning, and BigDL-LLM supports optimizations of any [*HuggingFace transformers*](https://huggingface.co/docs/transformers/index) model on Intel GPUs .
+> Currently, BigDL-LLM only supports QLoRA finetuning on any [Hugging Face `transformers` models](https://huggingface.co/docs/transformers/index).

 In Chapter 7, you will go through how to fine-tune a large language model to a text generation task using BigDL-LLM optimizations.
 BigDL-LLM has a comprehensive tool-set to help you fine-tune the model, merge the LoRA weights and inference with the fine-tuned model.